CHARLES & DIANA:

 Now in retrospect this tale of "the marriage of the century" looks almost ghoulish in how it presented a fairy tale that ended up as a horror film.
 A Royal Love Story even has moments that, in hindsight, look cartoonishly awful, not that the actual production didn't do that already.
 A Royal Love Story is surprisingly flat, with some actors pretty embarrassed to be there and nothing that suggests that it is either royal or a love story.

 Lady Diana Spencer (Caroline Bliss), daughter of Earl Spencer (Charles Gray), is fascinated by Charles, Prince of Wales (David Robb).
-For the moment, Charles is more involved with his sister Sarah (Susan Skipper) but she essentially rejects him.
+For the moment, Charles is more involved with her sister Sarah (Susan Skipper) but she essentially rejects him.